Frequently Asked Questions

 - International Student Orientation – For new international students.
 Learn about academics, student services, and opportunities to become involved with a new campus community.

 - Jump Start – For new international students.
 Take part in preparation sessions focused on Canadian academic culture, and build a social and academic support network to help international students succeed in their first year

-- Transfer Student Orientation – For students who are new to UBC's Okanagan campus but not new to college or university.
+- Transfer Student – For students who are new to UBC's Okanagan campus but not new to college or university.
 Meet with academic advisors as well as fellow Okanagan campus students who have transferred from other institutions.

 The Parent Conference coincides with the Residence Move In weekend and aims to help parents of new UBC students understand the opportunities and challenges that first-year students face.

 Several workshops, each targeting specific issues, will be offered to parents.
 The UBC experience will be profiled by students, faculty, alumni, and staff, and parents will be able to ask questions, discuss concerns, and share aspirations.

 All workshop sessions are hosted on campus in various classrooms and meeting areas.
 Exact room locations will be provided during the Parent Conference.